 3. Escarole Is A Good Source Of Iron

-Escarole is a source of iron which is a very important nutrient to your body.
+Escarole is a source of iron, which is a very important nutrient for your body.

-A good amount of iron in your body can help you prevent symptoms of anemia like feeling fatigued, dizziness, etc.
+A good amount of iron in your body can help you prevent symptoms of anemia like fatigue, dizziness, etc.

 6. Helps Treat Asthma Attacks

-Some use escarole to treat asthma attacks or symptoms of asthma.
+Some use escarole to treat asthma attacks or symptoms.

-You can combine escarole together with carrots and celery to make a healthy juice drink.
+You can combine escarole with carrots and celery to make a healthy juice drink.

 This should help reduce asthma attacks.

-Regularly eating escarole can be helpful in keeping or managing your blood pressure levels.
+Regularly eating escarole can be helpful in maintaining or managing your blood pressure levels.